semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `-f` flag allows you to specify the path to the desired YAML file that will be used with the `sem create` or `sem apply` commands.

+### The --all flag

+The `--all` flag can only be used with the `sem get jobs` command in order to display the most recent jobs of the current organization, both running and finished.

 ## Examples